---

 Now let's see the transformed code.

-array which stores all the logs.
-We also replace throw
+array that stores all the logs.
+We also replace `throw` statements with

 const priceOfPencil = 5;